-- In most cases, you lose weight by dieting, exercising and counseling.
+- In most cases, you lose weight by dieting, exercising, and counseling.
 There is no magic formula.
 It all comes down to you.
-Given the first point, now add this into your calculation.
+Given the first point, now add this to your calculation.
 If you eat less and change your lifestyle, you save money in your family budget.

 - There is clear medical evidence that people who carry excess weight are more likely to suffer illness and disease as they grow older.
 Your life expectancy is significantly reduced if you have a body mass index (BMI) of 30 kg/m2 or higher.